“Leadership is influence” by John C. Maxwell.

 There are some important considerations to be aware of when using strategy tools:

-- The expected benefit of using the tool requires to be defined & it must be actionable.
+- The expected benefit of using the tool requires to be defined as well as it must be actionable.

-- The tool must help to answer the question that the organisation has asked.
+- The tool must help to answer the question that the organization has asked.

-- Many tools benefit from input & collaboration with other people or even organisations.
+- Many tools benefit from input as well as collaboration with other people or even organisations.
 So, there should be enough time for collaboration.

-The aim of the using these strategic management tools is to improve the focus of the analysis & to make sure a balanced, methodical approach.
-It is important for a strategic analyst to understand which tools are most relevant to the purpose of the analysis.
+The aim of using these strategic management tools is to improve the focus of the analysis & to make sure a balanced, and also methodical approach.
+Furthermore, It is important for a strategic analyst to understand which tools are most relevant to the purpose of the analysis.

-The SWOT Analysis is the most fundamental of all the strategy analysis tools & techniques.
+The SWOT Analysis is the most fundamental of all the strategy analysis tools as well as techniques.
 It is also the most widely recognized tool that helps in understanding the strengths, weaknesses, opportunities and threats involved in a project or business activity.

-- Simple to do & practical to use.
+- Simple to do as well as practical to use.

 - Helps to identify future goals.